SaaS Security

 |

-instance to SSPM.
-Through the onboarding process, SSPM logs in to Zendesk using
+Zendesk instance to SSPM.
+Through the onboarding process, SSPM connects to a Zendesk

 To access your Zendesk instance, SSPM requires the following information, which you